thunlp/FewRel/readme.md

 Hao Zhu first proposed this problem and proposed the way to build the dataset and the baseline system; Ziyuan Wang built and maintained the crowdsourcing website; Yuan Yao helped download the original data and conducted preprocess;
 Xu Han, Hao Zhu, Pengfei Yu and Ziyun Wang implemented baselines and wrote the paper together; Zhiyuan Liu provided thoughtful advice and funds through the whole project.
 The order of the first four authors are determined by dice rolling.

-## Dataset and Word Embedding
+## Dataset and Pretrain files

 The dataset has already be contained in the github repo.
-However, due to the large size, glove files (pre-trained word embeddings) are not included.
-Please download `glove.6B.50d.json` from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/b14bf0d3c9e04ead9c0a/?dl=1) or [Google Drive](https://drive.google.com/open?id=1UnncRYzDpezPkwIqhgkVW6BacIqz6EaB) and put it under `data/` folder.
+However, due to the large size, glove files (pre-trained word embeddings) and BERT pretrain checkpoint are not included.
+Please download `pretrain.tar` from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/58f57bda00eb40be8d10/?dl=1) and put it under the root.
+Then run `tar xvf pretrain.tar` to decompress it.

 ## Usage